NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 1. The reference house window-to-wall ratio range (17-22%) is much higher than the typical housing archetype used in this study (12%).
 When the home was redesigned according to passive-solar principles, the window-to-wall ratio was X%.
 These inconsistencies mean that the reference home will consistently exhibit higher heat loss, and higher solar gains than proposed homes.
 2. The reference house distributes windows equally in N/E/W/S orientations, while many contemporary homes locate windows predominately on the front and back.
 By redistributing windows to east and west locations, the reference house may effectively increase cooling budgets for highly-glazed homes with predominately south-facing glass.

 CE-O did not contemplate potential improvements to the reference house in the current scope, but such changes should be examined in the future.
-Any changes to the reference house will also affect

-Based on these differences, CE-O suggests that the suitability of the reference house be reexamined at a later date.

 ### 1. Metrics for overheating ###